Guy-Ronen/SE03-conpcepts_of_prog_langs/9_generics/README.md

 # Generics

-Generics are a programming concept that allows types to be parameterized.
+Generics are a programming concept that allows types to be parameterized, which means they can be replaced with other types.

 They provide a way to write reusable code that can work with different types, without the need to duplicate code.

 ## Generic example with TypeScript

 Generics provide a way to write reusable code that can work with different types without duplicating it.

 They can be used in functions, classes, and interfaces, and provide compile-time type safety.

 Here's an example of how generics can be used in an API response in TypeScript: